jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/attribute.md

 ### Stealth

 ## Constitution
-* CON modfieir added to hit point rolls on level up
+* CON modifier added to base health
-* CON modifier added to hit point recovery rolls
+* CON modifier added to healing surge rolls
 * CON modifier added to concentration checks
 * CON modifier added to CON saving throws
 * Affects the number of body augmentations a character can have